 “And then I turned into nobody.”

-Leena talks about moving from a high flying, well-paying job, to simply staying at home.
+Leena talks about moving from a high-flying, well-paying job to simply staying at home.
 Her family was mortified.

-As the eldest of seven siblings, and all of them either in University or already a professional, her mother’s disappointed resonated through and through while visitors came to see Leena and her second baby days after the birth.
+As the eldest of seven siblings, all of whom are either in university or already professionals, her mother’s disappointment resonated through and through while visitors came to see Leena and her second baby days after the birth.